NixOS/nixpkgs/doc/stdenv/multiple-output.chapter.md

 In the Nix language the individual outputs can be reached explicitly as attributes, e.g. `coreutils.info`, but the typical case is just using packages as build inputs.

 When a multiple-output derivation gets into a build input of another derivation, the `dev` output is added if it exists, otherwise the first output is added.
 In addition to that, `propagatedBuildOutputs` of that package which by default contain `$outputBin` and `$outputLib` are also added.
-(See <xref linkend="multiple-output-file-type-groups" />.)
+(See [](#multiple-output-file-type-groups).)

 In some cases it may be desirable to combine different outputs under a single store path.
 A function `symlinkJoin` can be used to do this.
 (Note that it may negate some closure size benefits of using a multiple-output package.)